maxxiimo/the-front-end-manifesto/mobile-on-rails.md

       end
     end

-Now in addition to our mime type, we have designated a specific view path as the location to house our mobile views.
+Now in addition to our mime type, we have designated a specific view path as the location to organize our mobile views.
 Go ahead and create the new app/views/mobile folder and move all mobile views there.
-I've already set up this folder structure [here][mobile views].

-NOTE: One folder ends in [mobile] and the other in [html].
-The difference between the two are in the files mime types: .mobile.haml vs. .html.haml.

 With this new folder structure there really is no need for different mime types.
 With a common mime type you can use the same partials for both desktop and mobile devices, and through Rails template inheritance your application will default to regular views when mobile views in the new folder are not available; which is especially useful when making an existing app mobile friendly a little bit at a time.